 The oil and gas industry as a whole has experienced continued volatility.
-Globally, the impact of COVID-19 has impacted demand for oil, which also resulted in significant variations in oil prices.
-Dated Brent crude, the benchmark for our international oil sales, ranged from approximately \$50 to \$86 per barrel during 2021.
-HLS crude, the benchmark for our U.S. Gulf of Mexico oil sales, which generally trades at a discount to Dated Brent, ranged from approximately \$50 to \$84 during 2021.
-Excluding the impact of hedges, our realized price for 2021 was \$70.10 per barrel.
+Globally, the impact of COVID-19, Russia's invasion of Ukraine, a potential recession, and other varying macroeconomic conditions has impacted supply and demand for oil and gas, which also resulted in significant variations in oil and gas prices.
+Dated Brent crude, the benchmark for our international oil sales, ranged from approximately \$76 to \$138 per barrel during 2022.
+HLS crude, the benchmark for our U.S. Gulf of Mexico oil sales, which generally trades at a discount to Dated Brent, ranged from approximately \$68 to \$125 during 2022.
+Excluding the impact of hedges, our realized oil price for 2022 was \$100.00 per barrel.